Flood Warning

 Mariners can expect gusty winds to around 30 knots, locally higher

-waves, lightning strikes, and heavy downpours.
-Boaters should seek
+waves, and lightning strikes.
+Boaters should seek safe harbor

 &&